-YOGA is a term for physical, mental and spiritual disciplines which originated in ancient India.
-Yoga calms the fluctuations of the mind, connecting with the body to gain flexibility of the mind.
-What does that all actually mean?!
+YOGA is a term for physical, mental and spiritual disciplines originating in ancient India.
+Yoga calms the fluctuations of the mind, connecting with the body to gain flexibility of mind and body.
+Huh?
+How does that feel?
+Awesome.
 Come find out.
-It’s a different experience for everyone, and each time you hit the mat you’ll discover something new.
 Our classes are non-religious.

 PILATES is a total body work-out to develop leaner longer looking muscles whilst establishing core strength and stability and restoring balance to the body.

 How often should I come?